 So my apologies.

-I humbly apologize to every woman over fifty, hell in my teens it was probably every woman over thirty, who wore a pair of tight jeans, looked great and yet my youthful self found fault.
-It’s not hard to look hot at fifty, it just may not look that way to a nineteen year old.
+I humbly apologize to every woman over fifty, hell in my teens it was probably every woman over thirty, who wore a pair of tight jeans or a sexy dress, looked great and yet my youthful self found fault.
+It’s not hard to look hot at fifty, it just may not look that way to a nineteen-year-old.
 This apology covers everyone who I silently accused of trying to dress like their daughter as well as those who didn’t look great in their jeans because we should all wear what makes us feel good and the onlookers be damned.

 My feelings of contrition extend to every middle aged couple whose public displays of affection brought a contemptuous sneer from that black place in my brain.
 If you are lucky enough at life’s midpoint (or in fact at any point) to have someone who can’t take their eyes or hands off you then just remember when others whisper behind your back, it is the jealousy speaking.

 Then there are those who I felt shouldn’t have another: fill in the blank.
 Another drink, another piece of cake, another husband.
 Who died and left me to be mom???
 And where does that nasty voice come from?
 It is those of us who truly know how to enjoy life who in the end have won the game.
 I am pretty sure there are no awards bestowed at the end for sanctimonious self-control.